znuh/saleae-binparser/README.md

 Only tested on Linux - might work on BSDs with minor modifications?

 ## Performance
-Processing 21GiB of data from a fast NVMe takes approximately 30 seconds on a Ryzen7 with 32GiB RAM.
+Processing 21GiB of data takes approximately 30 seconds on a Ryzen7 with sufficient RAM and/or a fast NVMe.

 ## Usage
 ```